mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

 ### Getting Started

-We add the Spring Oauth dependency to our pom.xml file.
+To integrate OAuth2 in a Spring Boot application, we add the Spring Oauth dependency to our pom.xml file.

 ```kotlin
 <dependency>